sdabney5/PAGERAVEN/README.md

 - pytweening
 - typing_extensions

-To use this script, download or clone the repository to your local machine.
+To use this script, download or clone the repository.
 You can install these packages using the following command:
    **pip install -r requirements.txt**

 Once you have the dependencies installed, you can run the program using the **Page_Raven.py** script.
-This script opens a GUI that allows you to configure settings and start the screenshot process.
+This script opens a GUI.

 Here's an example of how to run the program:
 _______________________________________________________________________________